colinpannikkat/kidinacar_simulator/README.md

 # kidinacar_simulator
-A kid in a car simulator, pretty self explanatory.
+A kid in a car simulator made in Python, pretty self explanatory.